Isoheptane/isoheptane.github.io/content/posts/hyprland-with-multi-monitors/index.en.md

 ### Foreword
 Recently, I need to leave school but I still need to work on a computer.
 The monitor in my room was just too large.
 So I bought a portable monitor.

-After returning to school, this portaable monitor became a secondary monitor.
+After returning to school, this portable monitor became a secondary monitor.
 Although Hyprland supports multiple monitors, default monitor and workspace switching setup does not align with my habits.
 Workspaces can move between monitors, but this requires extra hotkey configuration.
 Besides, when you switch to a workspace on other monitors, focus and cursor will move to that workspace/monitor, which makes it hard for me to find the cursor at times.

 I would like to allocate 10 workspaces for each monitor.
 When the focus is on the main monitor, it should switch to workspaces on the main monitor.
 When the focus is on the secondary monitor, it should switch to workspaces on the secondary monitor.
 Such logic doesn't seem to be implementable by hyprland configuration alone, so we need the power of shell scripts to implement our logic.